Ben and Maytee Fisch College of Pharmacy

 International applicants may be required to submit an English proficiency assessment.
 If required, applicants may take the TOEFL, IELTS or PTE exams.
 The FCOP follows the UT Tyler Graduate International Student Admissions requirements for English proficiency assessments, the minimum scores required, and the list of exemptions for testing.
 English proficiency scores may be reported to PharmCAS, UT Tyler (TOEFL Code 6850), or to the FCOP directly.
 To be considered, scores must be within 2 years of entry into the program.

-The Fisch College of Pharmacy on-site interviews include Multiple Mini-Interviews (MMIs), a team-based learning session, a math and writing assignment, campus tour, and question/answer sessions with Dean Brunner and the Office of Student Affairs.
-Applicants are required to bring a photo ID (such as a driver's license or university ID) for registration purposes.
+The Fisch College of Pharmacy on-site interviews include Multiple Mini-Interviews (MMIs), a team-based learning session, a math and writing session, campus tour, and question/answer sessions with Dean Brunner and the Office of Student Affairs.

 A Pre-Interview Open House is held the evening before the on-site interview.
 The evening is designed for candidates and their families to meet Fisch College of Pharmacy students, faculty, staff, and pharmacists from the community in an informal setting.